hsdavisuno/ISQA8600Group1Project/RPlots.md

 of hours necessary for treatment is for Man.
 We may also see that the facilities HFS-Logan and School only have clients from Iowa, whereas SancHouse and RepCntr only have clients from Nebraska.
-If we look at all of the facilities, we can conclude that women require more or qual treatment hours than men.
+If we look at all of the facilities, we can conclude that women require more or equal treatment hours than men.

 ### Service hours spent on different races by facility and state